How To Save A Marriage On The Brink Of Divorce

 Many marriages indeed end in divorce, but that doesn’t mean your marriage can't be saved.
 An honest talk with your spouse where you tell them, “I want to save our marriage,” can go a long way!
 When it comes to marriage, the family can serve as a helpful support system as well.
 Don’t forget to take care of yourself as you work to fix your marriage.

 In many cases, a toxic marriage can be saved.
 There are only a few situations in which a toxic marriage shouldn’t be saved.
 For example, if you are in physical danger or feel that you may cause danger to yourself or your spouse, it is best to separate.
-If you have children and your toxic marriage affects them physically or emotionally, it may be best to end the marriage.
+This situation will trigger you to leave your husband or wife.
+Suppose you have children, and your toxic marriage affects them physically or emotionally, and it's not enough to balance parenting and marriage.
+In that case, it may be best to end the marriage.
 Also, if you or your spouse would prefer to leave rather than work on the marriage, it might be best not to save it.

 If you feel unsafe in your marriage, how to save it is less important than your own safety.
 You can call the National Domestic Violence Hotline: 1.800.799.SAFE (7233) or talk to a mental health professional who can offer help and guidance.
 When it comes to a toxic marriage, the family can also offer support in many cases.
 Don’t hesitate to reach out to someone who can help!